Johnson & Johnson Says Vaccine Prevented Severe COVID-19 Symptoms In Hamsters

 What Happened: The drugmaker's vaccine candidate Ad26.COV2.S produced neutralizing antibodies in the animals and the vaccinated hamsters avoided symptoms of clinical disease upon challenge, it said in a statement.

-Chief Scientific Officer Paul Stoffels at Johnson & Johnson said that Phase 3 trials of the COVID-19 vaccine will start this month.
+Johnson & Johnson Chief Scientific Officer Paul Stoffels said that Phase 3 trials of the COVID-19 vaccine will start this month.

 “This pre-clinical study further validates our confidence in our SARS-CoV-2 vaccine candidate,” Stoffels said on animal testing results.